Read more information about our summer associate programs in the following offices:

 Participants in the program will be selected early in the new year.
 In the event the number of summer associates interested in participating exceeds the program's capacity, the participants will be selected by lottery.
 Once the participants are selected, the firm will provide information to assist students in finding compatible placements.

-Inquiries regarding the details of the program should be addressed to the firm's Director of Attorney Services and Legal Recruiting, Rosemary Kelly Morgan, at 202 429 8036 or to the firm’s Public Service Counsel, Barbara Kagan, at 202 429 6258.
+Inquiries regarding the details of the program should be addressed to the firm's Director of Attorney Services, Thomas Rodriguez, at 202 429 8036 or to the firm’s Public Service Counsel, Barbara Kagan, at 202 429 6258.

 Split Summer Policy